shishifubing/misc-personal-dotfiles/terraform/yandex_cloud/README.md

 "oci://cr.yandex/yc-marketplace/yandex-cloud/yc-alb-ingress/chart"
 ```

-Download of `oci://` charts fails if they are not specified properly,
+Downloads of `oci://` charts fail if they are not specified properly,
 they should be specified like so:

 ```hcl